aozhimin/iOS-Debug-Hacks/README.md

 </p>

-`preserved across function calls` indicates whether the register needs to be preserved across function calls.
+`preserved across function calls` indicates whether the register needs to be preserved across function call.
 We can see that besides rbx, r12 - r15 registers mentioned above, rsp and rbp registers also belong to callee-saved registers.
 This is because these two registers reserve the important location pointers that point to the program stack.

-Next we'll follow a real example to demonstrate the instructions of a function call.
+Next we'll follow a real example to demonstrate the instructions in a function call.
 Take the macro `DDLogError` in `CocoaLumberjack` as example.
 When this macro is called, class method `log:level:flag:context:file:function:line:tag:format:` is called.
 Following code and instructions are about the call of `DDLogError` and the corresponding assembly instructions:

 ```
 - (IBAction)test:(id)sender {